 You do a lot for your website’s success.
-You buy articles, make sure it’s SEO friendly, post it around on social media to attract traffic.
+You employ a blog article writing service, make sure your content is SEO friendly, post it around on social media to attract traffic.
 Trust us; we know you go to lengths in order to make your site, and ultimately your business, is as great as it can be.

 But this falls apart if your landing page isn’t spectacular.

 The content issue you can fix.
-There are ways to buy articles and blogs for your site to keep someone’s attention, but that visual and eye-pleasing element is still necessary to reel someone in.
+There are ways use a blog article writing service and the blogs it generates for your site to keep someone’s attention, but that visual and eye-pleasing element is still necessary to reel someone in.

 Your landing page is a mini job interview.